Manender80801/Resume/Readme.md

 -----
 <h2 align="center"> :eight_spoked_asterisk:ABOUT ME </h2>

 I have 1.5 Years  of Experience as a Executive with Teleperformance.
 I am a Quick Learner with Good Listening Skills.
-I have basic knowledge of Mircosoft Office , Jawa , MySql etc.  and currently I am learning Devops from Entry level.
+I have basic knowledge of Mircosoft Office , Jawa , MySql etc.

 -----